AHartNtkn/AHartNtkn.github.io/_posts/2020-09-18-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 Anyway, let's do the derivation;

-Firstly, what we always really want to do is maximize is the likelihood.
+Firstly, what we always really want to do is maximize the likelihood.
 Our model is going to make predictions about the probability of various data.
 The likelihood of our model is just the product of all the probabilities of each training point as predicted by our model.
 ```
 L(m) = Π(i) m_prob(yi)
 ```